SapienzaInteractiveGraphicsCourse/final-project-abdolhadi-rezaei/README.md

 user friendly, for example showing different messages in different situation.

-# The link of project :
+# The link of the project :
 https://sapienzainteractivegraphicscourse.github.io/final-project-abdolhadi-rezaei/